nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 ## Usage
 Jikan lets you record how much time you spend on various activities so that you can easily see what took up the most time today / this week / this month.

 To start, record your first activity using the `start ACTIVITY_NAME` command.

-Add some tags to your activities to group similar activities together.
+Add some tags to your activities to group similar activities together using `/t`.

+Add allocated time to your activities using `/a`.
+Do note that the time allocated for an activity is represent by the target column in the diagram below.
+(These two words are used interchangeably).

 When you are done with the activity, or want to move onto something else, tell Jikan to `end` and the Activity time will be recorded and saved to your list.

 You can view all your activities using the `list` command.
 Activities will be shown in this format:
 ![Continue command sequence diagram](./pictures/list.PNG)